This project involves measurement of voltages up to

 100:1 high-voltage divider.

 ⚡ These voltage levels are lethal.
+Improper handling can result in serious injury or death.

 This example demonstrates how to measure and calculate power consumption using an Arduino UNO and an ACS758 current sensor (and voltage divider).
 The system computes: